harsh-pandey001/Apace-Backend/AdminPanel/README.md

-# APACE Admin Panel
+# HimDispatch Admin Panel

-A modern, responsive admin dashboard built with React.js and Material-UI for the APACE Transportation System.
+A modern, responsive admin dashboard built with React.js and Material-UI for the HimDispatch Transportation System.

 ## Features